andrepucas/lp2_4XGame_p2_2022/README.md

 allows to generate, manipulate and pick a `.map4x` file from the Desktop to be loaded and displayed as an interactive game map.

-This repository aims to implement different playable units, that move around and harvest the map's resources, in turns.
+This repository implements different playable units, that move around and harvest the map's resources, in turns.

 [**`• METADATA •`**](#metadata)